Nikkhil Advani sets 'The Empire' series at Disney+ Hotstar | Entertainment

 Advani, known for films such as ''Kal Ho Na Ho'', ''D-Day'' and ''Batla House'', had previously worked with the streamer for ''November Story'' and ''Grahan''.

-The filmmaker will serve as showrunner on the project.
-His wife Monisha Advani will produce along with Madhu Bhojwani through their banner Emmay Entertainment.
+The filmmaker will serve as the showrunner on the project.
+His sister Monisha Advani will produce along with Madhu Bhojwani through their banner Emmay Entertainment.

-Creating ''The Empire'' was a huge challenge but also a massive honour, the filmmaker said in a statement.
+Creating ''The Empire'' was a huge challenge but also a massive honor, the filmmaker said in a statement.

 ''Partnering with Disney+ Hotstar has made it possible to bring this visual spectacle to life.
 My partners Monisha Advani and Madhu Bhojwani and I at Emmay Entertainment are very proud to introduce the very talented Mitakshara Kumar,'' he added.